Sagnac/Zernike.jl/README.md

 * `Zernike.format_strings(Z::AbstractPolynomial)` will return both the `Unicode` and `LaTeX` string representations directly;

 * `Zernike.print_strings(j_max::Int)` will print the Unicode string representations of the polynomials up to `j_max`;

-* Seidel aberrations can be converted to Zernike polynomials by using `Wavefront(aberr::Zernike.Aberration)` where the `Aberration` constructor accepts the standard wavefront error coefficients;

 * The `zplot` function can be invoked independently using `Polynomial` and `Wavefront` function types, quantized wavefront errors, and Observables of each; the plot will update each time the `Observable` changes (see the docstring for more info);